Tereza-Seno/easy-calculator/README.md

 1. Open the `index.html` file in your browser 🌐
 2. Enter two numbers when prompted 🧾 (You can use either a decimal point or comma)
-3. See the results appear on the page under the `Results` section ✅
+3. See the results appear on the page within the main section ✅

 ---